-The College will provide counseling services without charge to a complainant if the College determines that counseling is necessary as a part of its obligation to protect the complainant while the investigation is ongoing.
-First responders shall consult with complainants regarding what information needs to be withheld to protect each person's identity.
-The College shall notify the complainant of options to avoid contact with the alleged perpetrator and allow complainant to change academic and extracurricular activities or complainant's living, transportation, labor, or workplace situation as feasible.
-The College shall ensure that the complainant is aware of (a) complainant's Title VII or Title IX rights, (b) any available resources, such as victim advocacy, housing assistance, academic support, counseling, disability services, health and mental health services, and referrals to legal assistance, and (c) the right to report a crime to campus or local law enforcement.
-The College shall not dissuade a complainant from filing a criminal complaint at any time before, during or after the College's internal investigation.
+The College will provide counseling services without charge to a Complainant if the College determines that counseling is necessary as a part of its obligation to protect the Complainant while the investigation is ongoing.
+First responders shall consult with Complainants regarding what information needs to be withheld to protect each person's identity.
+The College shall notify the Complainant of options to avoid contact with the Respondent and allow Complainant to change academic and extracurricular activities or Complainant's living, transportation, labor, or workplace situation as feasible.
+The College shall ensure that the Complainant is aware of (a) the Complainant's Title VII or Title IX rights, (b) any available resources, such as victim advocacy, housing assistance, academic support, counseling, disability services, health and mental health services, and referrals to legal assistance, and (c) the right to report a crime to campus or local law enforcement.
+The College shall not dissuade a Complainant from filing a criminal complaint at any time before, during or after the College's internal investigation.

-- b.
-Ongoing Assistance - i.
-Counseling, Advocacy and Support (On and Off Campus)
+c.
+Ongoing Assistance

-1. Counseling and support services for victims of Sexual Misconduct determined to be reasonably necessary by the College, whether or not a victim chooses to make an official report or participate in the College's disciplinary process or criminal process, include:
+- 1. Counseling, Advocacy and Support (On and Off Campus) - 1.
+Counseling and support services for victims of Sexual Misconduct determined to be reasonably necessary by the College, whether a victim chooses to make an official report or participate in the College's disciplinary process or criminal process, include:

 College Counseling Services: 859-985-3212 (on-campus, ext.
 3212) \After hours/holidays, call Public Safety (ext.
-3333) and ask to speak to the on-call therapist.
+3333) and ask to speak to the on-call counselor.

-College Chaplains (in the Campus Christian Center): 859-985-3134 (on-campus, ext.
+College Chaplains (in the Campus Christian Center): 859-985-3134 (oncampus, ext.
 3134) \After hours/holidays, call Public Safety (ext.
-3333) and ask to speak to a chaplain
+3333) and ask to speak to a chaplain.